Smooth Bilevel Programming for Sparse Regularization: Theoretical analysis

-where $\hat \sigma$ is the smallest eigenvalue of $(v_g X_g^\top X_h v_h)_{g,h\in J}$. \end{thm} The proof can be found in Appendix \ref{app:theory}.
+The proof can be found in Appendix \ref{app:theory}.
 We simply mention here that by examining the first order condition of \eqref{eq:lasso_gen}, we see that $\beta$ is a minimizer if and only if $\xi$ satisfies $-\xi_g = \frac{\beta_g}{\norm{\beta_g}_2}$ for all $g\in\Supp(\beta)$ and $ \norm{\xi_g}_2 \leq 1$ for all $g\in\Gg$.
 The first condition on the support of $\beta$ is always satisfied at stationary points of the nonconvex function \eqref{eq:intro_noncvx}, and by examining \eqref{eq:hessian}, the second condition is also satisfied unless the stationary point is strict.

 \begin{rem}[Example of strict saddle point for our $f$] One can observe that $v = 0$ is a strict saddle point, as the solution to the associated linear system yields $u=0$ and hence $\nabla f(v) = 0$.
 If $\lambda\geq \norm{X^\top y}_\infty$, then $u = v=0$ corresponds to a global minimum, otherwise, it is clear to see that there exists $g$ such that $1-\norm{\xi_g}^2<0$ and $v=0$ is a strict saddle point. \end{rem}